AcronixBot/.github/profile/README.md

 <a href="https://canary.discord.com/api/oauth2/authorize?client_id=905083832695398481&permissions=1376537373730&scope=bot%20applications.commands"><img src="https://i.imgur.com/GM5Uv7i.png" alt="" /></a>

-Hey,
-I'm glad to see you.
+# I'm glad to see you.
 I'm Acronix a bot to manage anti ping systems, with lots of info commands and Splatoon 3 support.
-I was verified on
-April 23, 2023 at 2:03 PM verified I started as a simple anti ping bot.
+I was verified on April 23, 2023 at 2:03 PM and i started as a simple anti ping bot.
 Have welcomed and adopted new features over time.

 <img src="https://i.imgur.com/r5YFQ4B.png" alt="" />